lhm30/PIDGIN/README.md

 Both utilise the Naive Bayes models created using Scikit-learn [1].

-1. ```predict.py filename.csv```
+1. ```predict_raw.py filename.csv```
-    This script outputs only the raw probabilities for the compounds in a matrix.
+    This script outputs the raw Naive Bayes score probabilities for the compounds in a matrix.

     Example of how to run the code: